Subjective Risk Premia and Intermediary Asset Pricing: Evidence From Commodity Markets.

-Abstract: I investigate the impact of financial intermediaries and shifts in market participation among different intermediary types on the dynamics of subjective risk premia.
-I measure subjective risk premia using return expectations of professional forecasters for commodities, a sophisticated asset class.
-Commodities provide an ideal setting as they allow to explore the unprecedented increase in institutional investor participation, beyond primary dealers, that occurred during the "financialization" of commodity markets.
-I show that the financial health of intermediaries, particularly primary dealers, plays a crucial role in driving subjective risk premia.
-However, with the change in the mix of market participants, the importance of primary dealers for subjective return expectations diminishes, while that of non-primary dealers increases.
-These findings reveal intermediaries as a novel source of variation in subjective risk premia, emphasize the significance of intermediary heterogeneity in shaping asset prices and highlight the time-varying nature of this relationship.
+Abstract: Can financial intermediaries explain the dynamics of subjective risk premia in sophisticated asset classes?
+Using commodity markets as a laboratory, I show that the financial health of intermediaries, particularly primary dealers, plays a crucial role in driving subjective risk premia.
+However, as the composition of institutional investors shifted during the "financialization" of commodity markets, the importance of primary dealers declined, while that of non-primary dealers increased.
+These findings, in line with prominent intermediary asset pricing theories, reveal financial intermediaries as a novel source of variation in subjective risk premia and emphasize the importance of intermediary heterogeneity in asset pricing.

 Commodity Returns: Lost in Financialization.